MonamiB/documentation/internal/handbook doc process/docprocess.md

 1. Create the source and build directories with all the relevant scripts and the configuration file.
 This is a one-time process.

-    sphinx-quickstart
+    `sphinx-quickstart`

 2. Follow the instructions onscreen and provide the requisite data for files/folders creation, file extensions, output types, automation scripts etc.

 3. Navigate to the created directory where you should see all the files/folders/scripts you have selected in the last step, primarily a build script (`Makefile`), configuration script (`conf.py`), and `index.rst`.

 4. You can now start you project by creating new topics and updating the index.rst file accordingly.
-Read the relevant documentation for comprehensive information on [reST](http://www.sphinx-doc.org/en/stable/rest.html) and [Sphinx](http://www.sphinx-doc.org/en/stable/index.html).
+Refer to the relevant documentation for comprehensive information on [reST](http://www.sphinx-doc.org/en/stable/rest.html) and [Sphinx](http://www.sphinx-doc.org/en/stable/index.html).